apache/calcite/site/_docs/reference.md

 In *query*, *count* and *start* may each be either an unsigned integer literal or a dynamic parameter whose value is an integer.

+In *projectItem*, *expression* followed by a *As* column alias list is only allowed in certain [conformance levels] ({{ site.apiRoot }}/org/apache/calcite/sql/validate/SqlConformance.html#allowSelectTableFunction--);
+in those same conformance levels, table function can be used in the select list.
 An aggregate query is a query that contains a GROUP BY or a HAVING clause, or aggregate functions in the SELECT clause.
 In the SELECT, HAVING and ORDER BY clauses of an aggregate query, all expressions